 Leadership, Soft Skills, and Adaptability

-While technical expertise is necessary, successful project managers in 2025 also excel in people-centric and adaptive skills.
-These determine whether teams remain motivated, and projects align with organizational strategy.
+While technical expertise is necessary, successful project managers in 2026 also excel in people-centric and adaptive skills.
+These soft skills for project managers determine whether teams remain motivated, and projects align with organizational strategy.

 1. Communication and Active Listening